 Your newborn may be your top priority — but postpartum care counts, too.
 From vaginal soreness to urinary problems, here's what to expect as you recover from a vaginal delivery.By Mayo Clinic Staff

 Pregnancy changes your body in more ways than you might have guessed, and it doesn't stop when the baby is born.
-After a vaginal delivery, taking good care of yourself is an essential part of postpartum care.
-Here's what to expect.
+Here's what to expect after a vaginal delivery.

 If you had an episiotomy or vaginal tear during delivery, the wound might hurt for a few weeks.
 Extensive tears might take longer to heal.
 In the meantime, you can help promote healing:

-- Sit down carefully.
-If sitting is uncomfortable, sit on a pillow or padded ring.
+- If sitting is uncomfortable, sit on a pillow or padded ring.

-While you're healing, expect the discomfort to progressively improve.
-Contact your health care provider if the pain intensifies, the wound becomes hot, swollen and painful, or you notice a pus-like discharge.
+While you're healing, expect the discomfort to slowly improve.
+Contact your health care provider if the pain intensifies; the wound becomes hot, swollen and painful; or you notice a pus-like discharge.

 You'll have a vaginal discharge (lochia) for a number of weeks after delivery.
 Expect a bright red, heavy flow of blood for the first few days.
-If you've been sitting or lying down, you might notice a small gush when you stand up.
-The discharge will gradually taper off, changing from pink or brown to yellow or white.
-To reduce the risk of infection, use sanitary napkins rather than tampons.
+The discharge will gradually taper off, becoming watery and changing from pink or brown to yellow or white.

 - The discharge has a foul odor